Lemon Cake

 - Transfer the batter to the prepared pan.
 Bake for about 50 to 60 minutes, until you can insert a wooden skewer in the middle of the loaf and it comes out clean.
 Cool the cake in the pan on a wire rack for 10 minutes, then turn the cake out of the pan and continue cooling it completely on the wire rack, top side up.

 - When the cake is cool, or almost cool, make the Glaze.
-Place the confectioners’ sugar and 2 tablespoons lemon juice in a small bowl and stir until smooth.
+Place the confectioners’ sugar and 2 tablespoons of lemon juice in a small bowl and stir until smooth.
 Pour the glaze over the cooled cake, allowing some to drip down the sides.

 Notes